Carnival is a celebration of pagan origin which was recovered during the Middle Ages and which mixes a variety of ancient cultures.

 Drag Queen competitions, Gods, Children and Group Parades

 Shortly before Carnival takes place the registration for the various official competitions held to select the winner for Dios Momo, Diosa del Carnaval, Príncipe, Princesa, Dios Momo infantil, Diosa infantil and the winners of Drag Queen and Group Parades.

 Registration is required using documentation from the official website or in person at the office on weekdays between 7 and 9 pm.

 Special days in Malaga

-We will start slowly and if we forget a date and you want to participate, please post your suggerences in our Malaga events forum.
+We will start slowly and if we forget a date and you want to participate, please send your suggerences.

 - Benalmadena Holidays